metwork-framework/mfserv/docs/300-configuration_guide.md

 You can set a configuration name globally for one machine in `/etc/metwork.config` file.

-This file contains a single line with this **uppercase configuration name**.
+This file contains a single line with an **uppercase configuration name**.
+By default, its value is `GENERIC`.

 !!! warning
     Please use only alphanumeric uppercase characters here